 - Historic CLV: the total value of all a customer's past orders.

 - Predicted CLV: a customer's predicted spend over the next year.

 - Total CLV: the sum of a customer's historic CLV and predicted CLV.

 - Predicted number of orders: the predicted number of orders a customer will place over the next year.

-- Average number of days between orders: the average number of days between past orders for customers who have placed at least two orders.
+- Average Days between orders: the average number of days between past orders for customers who have placed at least two orders.
 This average doesn't include the time from the last purchase to the current day.

 This allows you to bucket your customers based on CLV and use this information to send campaigns and trigger segment-based flows.